 - Preheat your oven to 400 degrees and lightly grease a baking sheet with cooking spray.
 Set aside

-- Place the remaining ¼ cup of uncooked quinoa into a food processor and process until ground into a fine flour.
+- Place the remaining 1/4 cup of uncooked quinoa into a spice grinder (or a magic bullet!)** and process until ground into a fine flour.
 Pour the quinoa flour into a large, shallow plate.